-Did your answers include: Trevor Sargent, Greens; Independent Shane Ross; Jan O’Sullivan and Senator Mary Henry, Labour; Senator David Norris, Independent?
+Did your answers include: Trevor Sargent, Greens; Independent Shane Ross; Jan O’Sullivan, Minister for Education and Robert Dowds TD, Labour; Senator David Norris, Independent?

 Consider too the contribution to Irish life today by members of the Church of Ireland such as Bono and U2, Sam Boothman, a recent president of the GAA.

 1, Sectarianism: legacy from the past (refer to Scullabogue, the Achill Mission).